1898 Boston Beaneaters season

 The starting line-up featured three Hall of Famers: third baseman Jimmy Collins and outfielders Billy Hamilton and Hugh Duffy.
-Collins led the league with 15 home runs, and Hamilton hit .369 with 54 stolen bases.
+Collins led the league with 15 home runs and Hamilton had a batting average of .369 with 54 stolen bases.
 The pitching staff was led by Hall of Famers Kid Nichols and Vic Willis.
-Nichols led the NL with 31 wins and had an ERA of 2.13.
+Nichols led the NL with 31 wins and had an earned run average (ERA) of 2.13.